tall-dan/gatherable/README.md

 rails generate gatherable javascripts
 ```

+### Saving some space
+If you're using this to track user interactions, you may find that this
+engine creates quite a bit of data.
+In order to alleviate that, you can
+use `new_record_strategy` for your data points / tables

+`data_point :price, :decimal, new_record_strategy: :update #default is
+:insert`

+When using the `update` strategy, models will try to find a record with
+the same `global_identifier` and update it.
+A record will be inserted if
+there are none with a matching `gatherable_id`

+Conversely, the `insert` strategy will not add an `updated_at` column to
+your migrations, since you'll be inserting a new record each time

 ### Security

 You may have thought, "This gem pretty much just opens a door straight to my